neXenio/Feedback-Kiosk/Server/README.md

 #### Verifying Rewards

 A `POST` request to `/reward` with a request body similar to the JSON above will verify the reward.
-The response status code will be `200` if the reward is valid or `401` if not.
+The response will be `true` if the reward is valid and `false` if not.

 The reward generation and verification uses a secret, which you can modify by setting the `FEEDBACK_KIOSK_SECRET` environment variable.